The MLCD Overlap Corpus (MOC)

 prev attributes, the

-instances of markup for discontinuous elements, instances of fragmented elements, or
+instances of markup for discontinuous elements, instances of fragmented elements,

 Trojan horses, to make sure they are semantically correct.
 The specific constructs

 that need checking will, of course, typically depend on the idiom used.

 The ultimate aim of MOC is to provide a fully populated matrix of materials: for each sample group, one sample in each relevant combination of notation, vocabulary, and idiom.

 As a first step towards this larger goal we have built a prototype corpus of

 toy samples (MOC-POC), as a proof of concept.
 MOC-POC currently contains